sakav1111/sakav1111.github.io/_posts/interview/AngularJS Interview Questions.md

 -   Testable

-###### Can AngularJS have multiple ng-app directives in a single page?
+## Can AngularJS have multiple ng-app directives in a single page?

-No. Only one AngularJS application can be auto-bootstrapped per HTML document.
+**Yes, But** Only one AngularJS application can be auto-bootstrapped per HTML document.
 The first ngApp found in the document will be used to define the root element to auto-bootstrap as an application.

 If another ng-app directive has been placed then it will not be processed by AngularJS and we will need to manually bootstrap the second app, instead of using second ng-app directive.

-###### Explain the architecture of AngularJS?
+## Explain the architecture of AngularJS?

 AngularJS is architecture on 3 components.
 They are